-WOOD29 Special Educational Needs Policy (SEND) Agreed by Full Governing Body Spring Term 2018; reviewed Autumn Term 2018- next review due Autumn Term 2019 To ensure a clear process for identifying, assessing, planning, providing and reviewing for SEND children with the children and their parents/carers at the centre.

-To develop effective whole school provision management of support for children with special educational needs and disabilities.

-To deliver training and support for all staff working with children with SEND in order to develop our practice within the guidance set out in the Code of Practice, July 2014.
+- To ensure a clear process for identifying, assessing, planning, providing and reviewing children with SEND with the children and their parents/carers at the centre of the process. - To develop effective whole school provision management of support for children with special educational needs and disabilities. - To support all staff working with children with SEND in order to develop our practice within the guidance set out in the Code of Practice, July 2014.